trash-unfiltered/ihms-sysconf/README.md

 ### USAGE

+See and run the [Test/confmodule](https://github.com/i-HMS/sysconf/blob/master/Test/confmodule "confmodule") script and also the [iHMS/Sysconf/Client/ConfModule.php](https://github.com/i-HMS/sysconf/blob/master/library/iHMS/Sysconf/Client/ConfModule.php "Client ConfModule") file.
+A better documentation will come soon.

-Sysconf still in prototype state.
-Sample usage will come soon.
+Don't forget that for now, Sysconf is still in prototype state.

 ### LICENSE